simov/purest/README.md

 That's about the bare minimum configuration you want to have for a provider.

-With this configuration you can request the user's profile like this:
+With that configuration you can request the user's profile like this:

 ```js
 // var facebook = new Purest({provider:'facebook'})